-As the 2018 summer transfer window will soon draw to a close, we thought we’d take a look back over some of the most controversial football transfers of all time.
+With the 2019 summer transfer window well and truly open until 8 August, we thought we’d take a look back over some of the most controversial football transfers of all time.

 Many of the greatest clubs in football history have had at least one transfer move that has either defined the club’s path to greatness, caused upset or made the headlines due to controversy.

 Take a look at some of the most dramatic and start getting excited, or nervous about the upcoming football transfers on deadline day!

 Denis Law, Manchester United to Manchester City